 Most importantly, a bed provides you with a respawn point, and sleeping in a bed provides you with a ‘Rested’ buff for a short period after you wake.
 In order to use a bed, it must be surrounded by some kind of shelter.
-In Valheim, shelter protects you from the elements, creatures within the world, and protects your fire as from the same threats – too much wind and your fire will go out, same with rain.
-A fire also counteracts or rapidly removes ‘Cold’ or ‘Wet’ effects, which affect health and stamina regeneration.
+In Valheim, shelter protects you from the elements, creatures within the world, and protects your fire from the same threats – too much wind and your fire will go out, same with rain.
+A fire also rapidly removes ‘Cold’ or ‘Wet’ effects, which decrease health and stamina regeneration.

 You’ll have a lot of options to play around with while building your shelter.
 Starting out you can have something as simple, although crude, as leaving a hole in your roof for the smoke to escape or having openings in the wall on either end below your roof.

 One of the most basic examples allows you to add it to your home without having to restructure, aside from one wall.
 Choose the location next to the house and place your campfire, building three walls around it and continuing until you have your column, you can then use a 26 ° thatch roof with the angled corner pieces to finish the chimney.
 You’ll want to remove the interior piece of wall connecting your house and fire as you will need to keep it refueled or to access your cooking station.